-I pull forward, over the slightest bit of hill and onto the street that’ll connect me to my destination.
-I frown instinctively at the scenery.
+I pull forward, over the slightest bit of a hill and onto the street that’ll connect me to my destination.
+The hood of my car is long.
+“You drive a boat,” most say.
+But I’m proud of my car.
+This is my second Dodge Charger and I’m obsessed with it.
+As I level out, I frown instinctively at the scenery.
 Cookie-cutter townhome rentals are suddenly scattered throughout.
 Businesses come and go all too often in places like this.
 It is simply too expensive and they shut down causing me to start all over again.
 This doesn’t resonate with me very well.
 I’ve had enough of this.

 But I’ve waited long enough.

 The lines in the parking lot didn’t exist.
 There’s an unnaturally large spot that's closest to the entrance and with no otherwise indications, I deem it a legitimate parking spot and park.
 I gather my items, open the door and place a single boot onto the concrete and then whoosh.
 An unsettling wave came crashing in from the top of my head and then washed down into the soles of my feet, causing a warm pressure in my calves as if they were heavily blanketed.
 I scramble back into the car, my head exploding with answers to compulsive questions.

 Is this a parking spot?
 It’s not a parking spot.

 Will someone kick my car?
 Someone will kick my car.

 Will I feel safe, walking to my car?
 Not if someone wants to get me.